-Roger Lester, Payments Subject Matter Expert, explores the specific risks acquirers face throughout the merchant onboarding process and shares tips on how advanced behavioural profiling can help detect fraudsters before they cause harm.
+Roger Lester, Payments Subject Matter Expert, explores the specific risks acquirers face throughout the merchant onboarding process and shares tips on how advanced behavioral profiling can help detect fraudsters before they cause harm.

 What is merchant onboarding?